Sentry Tunnel for FiveM/GTA Online

 VXLAN Setup for FiveM server

 In this guide, I will walk you through the process of setting up a Sentry Tunnel for a FiveM server running on Windows 11, using the txAdmin panel.
-Since this setup is on Windows, I will also include instructions for setting up a Linux proxy in front of the server to enable VXLAN configuration.
+Notes: Sentry Tunnel/VXLAN requires a Linux Server.
+Hence, I will also include instructions for setting up a Linux proxy in front of the Windows server.

-Note: If you're already running your FiveM server on Linux, the setup process is the same.
-Simply skip the proxy creation step.
+If you're already running your FiveM server on a Linux OS, simply skip the proxy creation step.

 1. Verify that the server is running: